esbeetee/sbt-vspp/README.md

 Eugene's article was prompted by this long GitHub issue discussion: https://github.com/sbt/sbt/issues/3410

-However, it is possible for us to publish an additional valid artifact as well with this plug-in - please let us know if you need this capability!
+However, it is possible for us to adapt this plug-in to Eugene's approach as well.
+Let us know.

 # Authors